shanmike/study-materials/Interview Questions/Interview Questions.md

 * **Skew**: `skew()` is specified with either one or two values, which represent the amount of skewing to be applied in each direction.

 ### Describe Floats and how they work.

+The float property allows for an element to be place on the left or right side of its container, allowing text and inline elements to wrap around it.

+* **Float**: `float` is taken out of the normal flow of the document, though still remaining part of it

 ### What are the different ways to visually hide content?

+Hiding content visually can be done multiple ways in CSS.
+You can hide an element with one of these ways. *Visibility, Display, Opacity, and Position*

+* **Visibility**: Setting `visibility` to `hidden` will hide the element.
+A `hidden` element will still affect the layout of the page, but will not capture any user interaction.
+* **Display**: Setting `display` to `none` will make sure that the box-model is not generated at all, no empty space will be left behind.
+* **Opacity**: Setting `opacity` to 0 will visually hide the content from the page.
+That means the element will still occupy its position and affect the layout of the page.
+* **Position**: Giving an element `absolute` position can allow you to move the element outside of the viewport.
+This wont affect layout and will still be actionable.

 ### What's the difference between inline and inline-block?

+The `display` property specifies how an element is displayed.

+* **Inline**: element does not start on a new line and only takes up as much width as necessary.
+* **Inline-Block**: allows to set the width and height on the element.
+Also, the toip and bottom margins / paddings are respected.

 # JAVASCRIPT

 ### What is a closure, and how/why would you use one?

 Closures are formed when a inner function (nested function) is defined inside of outer function, allowing access to the outer functions variables.
 Closures retain state and scope.
-Returning the nested function allows you to maintain access to the inner, outer, and global variables and arguments.
+Returning the nested function allows you to maintain access to the inner, outer, and global variables, and arguments.

 ```javascript